 My college freshman is rocking her equine science studies.
-I think one reason she’s been so successful is the time I allowed her to study horses during high school science.
+I think one reason she’s been so successful is the time I allowed her to study horses and agriculture during high school science.

 I’ve written before about our five-year science plan (8th grade included) and how we made sure to cover science fundamentals while still making time for her horse passion.